-Sir Michael Rake, FCA, FCGI
+Sir Michael (Mike) Rake, FCA, FCGI

 Major Career Roles:

-- Chair of BT Group plc
+- Chair, BT Group plc

-- Chair of Easyjet plc
+- Chair, Easyjet plc

-- Deputy Chair of Barclays Bank plc
+- Deputy Chair, Barclays Bank plc

-- Chair of the UK International Chamber of Commerce
+- Chair, UK International Chamber of Commerce

 Other Career Highlights:

-- Director of the UK Financial Reporting Council (FRC)
+- Director, UK Financial Reporting Council (FRC)

-- Chair of the International Chamber of Commerce
+- Chair, International Chamber of Commerce

-- President of the CBI
+- President, CBI

-- Director of S&P Global Inc
+- Director, S&P Global Inc.

-- Chair of Business in the Community (BITC)
+- Chair, Business in the Community (BITC)

-- Chair of Blueprint for Better Business
+- Chair, Blueprint for Better Business

-- Director of Prince’s Charitable Foundation
+- Director, Prince’s Charitable Foundation

 Sir Michael Rake is a highly experienced Chair with significant experience across public companies and private equity as well as within financial services, technology, telecommunications, consulting, energy, property, retail and leisure, and government.

-Sir Michael qualified as chartered accountant in the UK in 1972, became a partner with Peat Marwick (KPMG) continental firm in Brussels in 1979, subsequently becoming Senior Partner of Peat Marwick (KPMG) Middle East in 1986, the UK firm in 1998, the European firm in 1999 and the global firm in 2002 until he retired from the company in 2007 to become Chair of BT plc.
+Sir Michael qualified as a chartered accountant in the UK in 1972, became a partner with Peat Marwick (KPMG) continental firm in Brussels in 1979, subsequently becoming Senior Partner of Peat Marwick (KPMG) Middle East in 1986, the UK firm in 1998, the European firm in 1999 and the global firm in 2002, until he retired from the company in 2007 to become Chair of BT Group plc.

-He was knighted for services to accountancy in 2007.
-In 2013, he received the Channing Award for Corporate Citizenship, was voted ‘FTSE100 Non-Executive Director of the Year’ and also received the Institute of Chartered Accountants in England and Wales ‘Outstanding Lifetime Achievement Award’.
+Sir Michael was knighted for services to accountancy in 2007.
+In 2013, he received the Channing Award for Corporate Citizenship, was voted FTSE100 Non-Executive Director of the Year, and also received the Institute of Chartered Accountants in England and Wales Outstanding Lifetime Achievement Award.

 In 2011, Sir Michael received the British American Business UK Transatlantic Business Award in recognition of outstanding business leadership.